 About Your London Foraging Courses Guide

 Robin Harford is an ethnobotanist and creator of www.eatweeds.co.uk, which is considered to be the UK’s leading wild food foraging site.
-He specializes in wild edible plants and has been teaching people about their local edible landscape throughout the UK since 2009.
-He also travels extensively documenting and recording the traditional and local uses of wild food plants in indigenous cultures, and more recently his work has taken him to Zambia, Botswana, Thailand, Laos, Myanmar and Europe.
+He specialises in wild edible plants and has been teaching people about their local edible landscape throughout the UK since 2009.
+He is a co-director of Plants & Healers International, a non-profit that connects people, plants and healers around the world.
+He travels extensively documenting and recording the traditional and local uses of wild food plants in indigenous cultures, and more recently his work has taken him to Africa, SE Asia and Europe.

 When & Where Are The London Foraging Courses?